Issus (planthopper): Gear mechanism

 Planthoppers (of which there are over 12,000 known species) are the first animals found to possess a biological form of a mechanical gear, used in locomotion (crocodiles possess a heart valve with cog-like projections, but they have no cog-like function.)
-The first formal description of this mechanism was in the species Issus coleoptratus.
+The existence of the gears in planthoppers had been known for decades, but zoologist Gregory Sutton and his co-authors only recently characterized their functional significance by doing high-speed photography of Issus coleoptratus at Cambridge University.
 The gears keep the hind legs in synchronization, allowing the bugs to jump accurately in a straight line, at an acceleration of nearly 400 g in two milliseconds.
 Each leg has a 400-micrometer strip of tapered teeth, pitch radius 200 micrometers, with 10 to 12 fully interlocking spur-type gear teeth, including filleted curves at the base of each tooth, which reduces wear and the risk of shearing.
 The gears aren't connected all the time.
 One is located on each of the juvenile insect's hind legs, and when it prepares to jump, the two sets of teeth lock together.
 As a result, the legs move in almost perfect unison for a straight jump, giving the insect more connected power as the gears rotate together to their stopping point and then unlock.

-The existence of the gears in planthoppers had been known for decades, but zoologist Gregory Sutton and his co-authors only recently characterized their functional significance by doing high-speed photography of Issus coleoptratus at Cambridge University.
-The gears are found only in the nymph forms of all planthoppers, and are lost during the final molt to the adult stage.
+The gears are found only in the nymph forms, and are found in all planthoppers, but they are lost during the final molt to the adult stage.
 The juveniles repeatedly molt and grow new gears before adulthood.
-It is suspected that the gears are lost after the last molt into an adult because if broken in an adult they would be irreparable, crippling the insect for life.
+Entomologist Malcolm Burrows has posited that the advantage of losing the gears after the last molt is that, if the gears were to be broken on an adult insect, this would be irreparable.
 The legs of an adult planthopper are synchronized by a different mechanism, a series of protrusions that extend from both hind legs, and push the other leg into action.

 Before the planthopper nymph's hind leg mesh gears were discovered, it was assumed that only humans made and used gears.